immich-app/immich/docs/docs/install/script.md

 sidebar_position: 2
 ---

-# One-step installation
+# Install Script [Experimental]

 :::caution
-This method is for evaluation purposes only.
-It is not recommended for production use.
-For production usage, please refer to the recommended installation method [here](/docs/installation/recommended-installation).
+This method is experimental and not currently recommended for production use.
+For production, please refer to installing with [Docker Compose](/docs/install/docker-compose.md).
 :::

 In the shell, from a directory of your choice, run the following command: